 Kazakhstan, a post-Soviet country, has the ninth largest landmass among all the countries in the world.
 Its GDP of $461 billion is primarily generated by the oil and gas industry.
 Besides, the country also has vast reserves of other minerals.
-Kazakhstan contributes 35 percent to global uranium production.
+Kazakhstan contributes 35 percent of the total uranium production in the world.
 The country’s combined imports and exports equal 53 percent of its GDP, thus signifying the importance of foreign trade to its economy.
-Kazakhstan offers a lot of tax incentives to foreign investors with an aim to diversify its economy.
+Kazakhstan offers attractive tax incentives to foreign investors with an aim to diversify its economy.

 Currency: Kazakhstani Tenge